Skip to content

 Frequently Asked Questions

-Roll the upfront fees into the principal input.
-A 20,000 loan with 500 origination fee becomes a 20,500 loan in this calculator.
-That makes the true total cost comparable across lenders with different fee structures.
+A common practical workaround is to add the upfront fees into the principal input.
+A 20,000 loan with a 500 origination fee becomes a 20,500 loan in this calculator.
+That makes the lifetime-cost figure comparable across lenders with different fee structures, since the fee is absorbed into the comparable monthly payment and total repaid.

 What about variable-rate loans?